-Cell Address Method Description installing a new scale, the Manual procedure should be used.
+Cell Address Method Description

+should be used.

 Manual Address Typically, this procedure is used when installing a new scale with load cells that have the factory default node address.
 The serial number and location of each cell must be known.